 The risk-free rate serves as the minimum rate of return, to which the excess return (i.e. the beta multiplied by the equity risk premium) is added.

-The equity risk premium helps investors evaluate potential investment based on the “extra” return that they are receiving for the incremental risk above the risk-free rate.
+The equity risk premium helps investors evaluate potential investments based on the “extra” return that they are receiving for the incremental risk above the rf rate.

 In effect, the risk-free rate has broad implications on how investors allocate their capital based on prevailing market conditions.

 The risk-free rate assumption is also a key input in the estimation of the weighted average cost of capital (WACC) of a company.